 The tool makes it possible to choose the image loading option that suits your e-store best.
 For instance, Use Lazy Loading Images = Yes activates delayed image loading.
 The images appear only when a user scrolls to them, which speeds up the page loading.

-There are no strict rules that for promoting and speeding up your e-store.
+There are no strict rules for promoting and speeding up your e-store.

 Having gathered Magento 2 optimization settings in one solution, our developers leave the exact implementation for you.
 You can combine numerous settings and experiment to find the optimal setting configuration.